2023 Best Online Nursing Programs in Texas

 Applicants must first complete a nurse aide training program to become a CNA in Texas.
-The Texas Health and Human Services department provides a listing of eligible accredited online nursing programs in Texas for the CNA career path.
-Next, candidates must pass a competency evaluation program examination, which they have three attempts to clear before having to retake coursework.
+The Texas Health and Human Services department provides a list of accredited online nursing programs in Texas for the CNA career path.
+After completing an approved program, candidates must take a competency evaluation program examination, which they have three attempts to pass before having to retake coursework.

-Candidates must pass a competency evaluation program examination, which they have three attempts to clear before having to retake coursework.
+Candidates must take a competency evaluation program examination, which they have three attempts to pass before having to retake coursework.

-Even if students haven't completed one of the many nursing programs in Texas online, they still have the opportunity to work in the state.
-Aspiring CNAs may also be placed on the Texas Nurse Aide Registry via a waiver acknowledging relevant previous experience or reciprocity agreements with other compact states.
+Even students who haven't completed one of the many online nursing programs in Texas can still have the opportunity to work in the state.
+Aspiring CNAs may be placed on the Texas Nurse Aide Registry via a waiver acknowledging relevant previous experience or reciprocity agreements with other compact states.

-Aspiring LVNs are required to graduate from an approved training program, which includes Texas online nursing programs, before applying for licensure.
+To become an LVN in Texas, applicants must graduate from an approved training program, which includes Texas online nursing programs, before applying for licensure.
 Upon graduation, they should request that their school directly send the Texas Board of Nursing a notification of their degree completion.
-All applicants pay a $100 fee and undergo a criminal background check as part of the application process.
+All applicants must pay an application fee and undergo a criminal background check.

 A prospective LVN must pass the Texas Nursing Jurisprudence and NCLEX-LN exams to obtain their license.

 APRN applicants need an RN license from Texas or a state that participates in the Nurse Licensure Compact.
-Applicants must also finish a graduate-level APRN educational program — such as a master's in nursing (MSN) — that has been approved by the nursing board of Texas.
-Lastly, an applicant must be nationally certified in the role and population focus area that matches their program.
+Applicants must also finish a graduate-level APRN educational program — such as a master's in nursing (MSN) — that has been approved by the Texas BON.
+Finally, an applicant must be nationally certified in the role and population focus area that matches their program.